Supporting Long-Term Oral Health

 Angling the brush towards the gumline helps clean the dental implants while being gentle on surrounding tissue. - Use implant-specific floss:

-Flossing removes plaque between the implant and natural teeth.
-It’s a helpful step in cleaning dental implants thoroughly. - Use interdental brushes or water flossers if recommended:
+Flossing is an important part of cleaning dental implants thoroughly and reducing plaque between implants and natural teeth. - Use interdental brushes or water flossers if recommended:

 These tools can help clean hard-to-reach areas around your implant.
 Always follow personalised instructions from your dental team. - Attend scheduled appointments for professional monitoring:

-During your dental implant check-ups, your dentist will check gum health and implant stability using specific tools and scans. - Ask your dental team for personal advice:
+During your dental implant check-ups, your dentist will monitor gum health and the condition of the implant using specific tools and scans. - Ask your dental team for personal advice:

-Ask your dental team for guidance on specific products or techniques that suit your daily care routine.
-If you’re not certain how to look after dental implants, they may suggest oral hygiene aids that suit your specific implant care needs.
+Ask your dental team for guidance on specific products or techniques that fit your daily care routine.
+If you’re not certain how to look after dental implants, they can recommend oral hygiene aids appropriate to your clinical needs.

 How do you clean around a dental implant at home?

-Daily cleaning helps protect the soft tissue around your implant and supports long-term gum and bone health.
+Daily cleaning helps protect the soft tissue around your implant and may assist in maintaining gum and bone health over time.
 Here’s how to care for your implant at home:

 - Brush gently along the gumline and around the implant crown: